Global health challenges

 Neglected Tropical Diseases

-Adding to their nearly 200 R&D projects, our members are also involved in over 40 partnerships to support capacity-strengthening in developing economies, and continue to deliver on their 2012 pledge of 1.4 billion annual treatments in donations.
+Adding to their +100 R&D projects for NTDs, our members are also involved in over 40 partnerships to support capacity-strengthening in developing economies, and continue to deliver on their 2012 pledge of 1.4 billion annual treatments in donations.

 Stopping neglected diseases is achievable.
 Success relies on a multi-stakeholder approach to not only drive further research but also integrate environmental improvements, boost capacity-strengthening efforts, improve health policies, provide better screening and broaden availability of quality, safe and effective medicines.

-Our industry is currently working on 186 R&D projects to develop new or improved medicines and vaccines for 11 neglected conditions that each year kill or disable millions of people in low- and middle-income countries.
+Our industry is currently working on +100 R&D projects to develop new or improved medicines and vaccines for 11 neglected tropical diseases that each year kill or disable millions of people in low- and middle-income countries.
 Nearing the end of what is on average a 10-15 year R&D process, IFPMA member companies and their partners are approaching imminent NTDs breakthroughs, with late stage testing of treatments and vaccines of 8 compounds within the disease areas of dengue, Human African trypanosomiasis (sleeping sickness), lymphatic filariasis, mycetoma, rabies, schistosomiasis and trachoma.
-Most of the R&D projects for neglected diseases are collaborative efforts, involving partnerships between IFPMA member companies and more than 80 partners from universities, public and private sector institutes and non-governmental organizations.
+Most of the R&D projects for neglected tropical diseases are collaborative efforts, involving partnerships between IFPMA member companies and more than 50 partners from universities, public and private sector institutes and non-governmental organizations.